 arises from accusations made by several Christian thinkers and scholars, noted ones, who in trying to largely deconstruct Christian Zionism, aver that Israel, by reason of its breach of international law, has violated the terms of justice in the covenant, and thereby forfeited its right, or is about to forfeit its right, to live in the land of promise.

-mostly unenforceable rules, that it is entered into by fallible and self-interested states, and its rules are subject to change.
+elf-interested states,” and its rules “are subject to change.”
 Therefore, it is quite difficult to substantiate accusations that Israel has committed breaches of international law.

 Israel has not committed substantive, material, gross violations of positive international law, that is treaty and custom, in its relation to either the people or the land, certainly not enough to bring in an existential inquiry of Israel’s right to exist.